New Light Species and the CMB: Methodology

-For a given model of new light species $X$, the collisional term $C[f_X]$ can be found in terms of the model parameters, such as the coefficient $\Lambda$ of the operator of nonrenormalizable couplings in an effective theory.
+The evolution of a given model of new light species is determined by calculating the collision functional $C[f_X]$ in terms of the model parameters, such as the suppression scale $\Lambda$ of nonrenormalizable operators in an effective theory.
 This interaction term then governs the process of decoupling $X$ from the SM.
 Any SM annihilation and entropy redistribution that occurs after this decoupling reduces the change in effective degrees of freedom $\Delta g_*$ at the point of recombination.
 The contribution to $g_*$ for a specific model can be found by using the resulting $f_X$ near the point of recombination to calculate the energy density $\rho_X$.
 Solving this contribution in terms of generic couplings establishes a direct relationship between model parameters and $\Delta g_*$.

+It is important to note that in this work we consider the effective field theory of each model at very low energies (as low as $\sim$ MeV).
+In order to match to any full UV theory which generates the operators in this effective theory, one should in principle treat operator couplings as Wilson coefficients and run these couplings from the high energy theory down to the scale of interest using the renormalization group.
+We assume that this running has already been done when we write down our effective operators, such that we are working with the matched coefficient.